qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 ------------

-You can explore QIIME 2's ever-growing list of `plugins <https://docs.qiime2.org/2018.6/plugins/>`__ to find other methods to apply to your data.
+You can explore QIIME 2's ever-growing list of :doc:`plugins <../plugins/available/index>` to find other methods to apply to your data.

-And remember that you can also :doc:`make your own QIIME 2 plugins <../plugins/developing/>` to add functionality to QIIME 2 and share it with the community!
+And remember that you can also :doc:`make your own QIIME 2 plugins <../plugins/developing>` to add functionality to QIIME 2 and share it with the community!